Assessing the Intermediate Database

 Flat file databases are typically independent of each other and require no outside architecture to define or store the data for later interpretation.
 They can be easily printed or the data edited without interpretation beyond the use of the file specification.

 Relational databases will, however, require a structuring “container” often referred to as a database “server”, which stores and interprets the “metadata” defining the content.

 Although there are sets of standards that each relational database can be structured for, they typically require a tool or product referred to as an “interpreter.”
 This makes it possible to view and/or edit the table data.
 These tools are often included in the database server but other proprietary tools exist to accomplish the same.
 These tools make it possible to view/edit not only the data in a single table, but can function in a way that multiple database servers and tables can be included in the process.
 Where flat files were limited on their ability to be sorted (without other secondary processes), relational databases (through these interpretation tools) can have elaborate sorting, sequencing, and selection functions applied.
 These database and interpretation tools can often be used to eliminate secondary transformations (or custom programs) that might be needed if trying to accomplish the same through a flat file structure.

-Some common flat-file formats include Electronic Data Interchange (EDI) standard formats such as X12 and EDIFACT, eXtensible Markup Language or XML, and CSV or comma-delimited files often representing spreadsheets.
+EDI platforms use standard formats such as X12 and EDIFACT, eXtensible Markup Language or XML, and CSV or comma-delimited files often representing spreadsheets.
 Common relational database servers include Microsoft SQL Server, Oracle Database Server, MySQL, and others.

 Flat file databases are most often used when processing an entire file is necessary.
 Relational databases are generally implemented in data warehousing implementations where direct record access is essential…where the ability to search-for and locate a single piece of information (or single record or related records) is required.